IIIristraM/sagun/README.md

     }

     // create an operation with auto-generated id,
-    // which can be retrieved with util "getId"
+    // which can be retrieved by util "getId"
     @operation
     *method_1() {
         ...